ceraolo/PowerSystems/README.md

 A few words about the rationale of this repository.
 As a professor of Electric power Systems and a heavy Modelica user, I consider Power System Library a very important achievement of the Modelica community.
 However, personally I've had several problems in understanding how to use this library, and I think that also other users may encounter similar problems.
 My the difficulties in understanding this library were due to both the documentation (that I consider too short) and the library whose structure and organization, in my opinion, can be improved.
 Therefore I consider this fork as a lab to test my ideas and what I think are improvements.
-I will continue to contribute to the "official" Power Systems Library with tichets and comments to tickets.
+I will continue to contribute to the "official" Power Systems Library with tickets and comments to tickets.

 NOTES ABOUT COMMITS